West Bengal State Co-Operative Bank

 The West Bengal State Co-operative Bank (WBSTCB) is an Indian provincial co-operative bank based in Kolkata.
 Its primary area of operation is to provide agricultural loans, controlling the District Cooperative Banks and other cooperative societies.
 It also includes a range of services to the sector, including locker facilities, bank guarantee, bills, letter of credit, insurance, ancillary services, deposit schemes and loan schemes.
 It acts as an intermediary for the implementation and funding of different schemes for the government in the fields of Agriculture, fisheries, rural development etc. Along with all the other 33 State Co-operatives it forms the National Federation of State Co-operative Banks Ltd. (NAFSCOB).

 History

 WSTCB was established in 1918 as the Bengal Provincial Co-op.
 Federation Ltd. The current name was adopted in 1967.
 The bank suffered a set-back in 2000, when it applied to get a NABARD licence.
 The bank had planned to expand in 2008.
 These plans met with set backs, with the Government holding back plans that allowed the bank to expand.
 The bank also suffered financially when the farm loan waiver scheme, a government policy, affected the earning of the bank substantially for 2008.

-In 2012, the bank endured a bank scam, losing Rs 160, prompting the Government to establish a strategy to deal with financial scams.
+In 2012, the bank endured a bank scam, losing Rs 60 crore, prompting the Government to establish a strategy to deal with financial scams.

 The bank went through en expansion of its ATM network in 2014.